compressed spinal cord

 Everyone needs good health care, even Santa Claus.

-Bob, an experienced scuba diver who plays the part of Scuba Santa at the famed Newport (Kentucky) Aquarium, was one mis-step away from lifelong paralysis when he hobbled into the office of Dr. Robert Bohinski, a neurosurgeon with the Mayfield Clinic, on February 23, 2007.
+Bob, an experienced scuba diver who plays the part of Scuba Santa at the famed Newport (Kentucky) Aquarium, was one mis-step away from lifelong paralysis when he hobbled into the office of Dr. Robert Bohinski, a neurosurgeon with the Mayfield Brain & Spine, on February 23, 2007.

 Bob, a network marketing manager who was nearing 60, came in fearing the worst.
 “Although I had no pain in my neck, it had been bothering me for four to six weeks,” he recalls.

 Presented with Bob’s symptoms and a series of forbidding MRI images, Dr. Bohinski scheduled emergency surgery for that evening.
 In so doing, he ensured that Bob’s future would continue to include walking, diving and entertaining children as Scuba Santa.

 “I got into a wheelchair and was admitted into The Christ Hospital,” Bob says.
 “I could barely sign my name.
 If he hadn’t gotten to me when he did, I would have been paralyzed.
 I owe him a lot.”

 Bob’s injury was a compressed spinal cord at the C 3-4-5 level, right at the back of his neck.
 How and why the injury occurred “is the $64,000 question,” Bob says.

 “On the MRI, it looked like the neck of someone who had been in a wreck or through severe trauma,” Bob says.
 “It might have happened because of age.
 I am very active, and I do weight lifting as part of my workout routine.
 I also do a lot of diving, and sometimes getting in and out of dive boats in rough waters can be taxing on the body.
 I probably exacerbated something that was deteriorating.
 I also played football in high school.
 I found myself thinking about various plays when I landed on my neck.”